Skip to content

 sys.exit(1)

-# Store the [redis] client in the config
+# save client [redis] in config

 config['redis_client'] = redis_client

-# retrieve data from the tax authority
+# data recovery from tax authorities

-error = False
+erreur = False

 try:

-# admindata will be a read-only application-scope data
+# admindata will be read-only application data

 config["admindata"] = config["layers"]["dao"].get_admindata()